-The window "Actinic Light List" contains PAR values (in μ mol m-2 s-1) which increase roughly exponentially with intensity settings 1 to 12.
+The window "Actinic Light List" displays PAR values (in μ mol m-2 s-1) which increase roughly exponentially with intensity settings from 1 to 12.
 The entire PAR list can be multiplied by the internal actinic factor ("Int.
 Act.
-Factor, Fig. 44, page 71).
+Factor, Fig. 47, page 75).

 In the factory, the internal actinic light is adjusted so that the PAR values of the Actinic Light List apply to the sample level of the 2035-B leaf clip with the MINI-PAM-II fiberoptics fully inserted (i.e. distance between fiberoptics tip and sample level of 7 mm; angle between end piece of fiberoptics and sample level of: 60°).
-Because of similar geometrical arrangement, these factory settings are also valid for the 2060-B Arabidopsis Leaf Clip when distance rings 2 mm plus 4 mm are used, and the 2010-A Distance Clip 60°.
+Because of the same spatial situation, these factory settings also apply to the 2060-B Arabidopsis Leaf Clip when distance rings 2 mm and 4 mm are used, and the 2010-A Distance Clip 60°.